Skip to main content

 Create a clear journey by keeping your design easy to follow.
 Don’t encourage actions or incorporate elements that aren’t useful to the goal of the page.
 Take the time to sketch out initial prototypes on paper before drafting your design in whatever prototyping program you use.
 If you need a dozen sheets of paper or a session with the conference room whiteboard to think your design through out loud, use them.
 Your users will be glad that you did.

-2. Have some structure.
+2. Have Some Structure.

 Every story has a beginning, middle, and end, and so should your design.
 Hook your users in the beginning with an intriguing, well-defined setting.
 Before you unload information onto your users, ease them in with a strong introduction – a lasting first impression.